 What Wood Should Not be Used for Shelves?

-Whenever you are making a shelf, you will want to avoid wood that is soft, not very strong, or easy to damage.
+Whenever you are making a shelf, you will want to avoid wood that is soft, and not very strong or easy to damage.
 For example, most softwoods and plywood are simply not strong and sturdy enough for a shelf.
-All the woods above, except for Douglas Fir and Pine, are hardwoods as a result.
+All the woods above, except for Douglas fir and pine, are hardwoods as a result.

 You will also want to avoid any wood with large nuts or poor-graded sides.
 Any lumber with these attributes will be challenging to finish and paint.

 The best wood for shelves is mahogany, red oak, or cherry.
 These three wood types are highly durable, making them ideal for cabinet use.
 If you are on a budget, we recommend red oak specifically.